 - Low level of contributions - Having the flexibility to stop or limit your contributions is useful but it is worth remembering that your retirement pot will end up pretty small if you don’t invest enough.

 Self-employed people have been underserved in the pension space and Penfold* provides a flexible and low-cost way to start a pension.
 Income can be unpredictable when you are self-employed so the ability to easily change how much you contribute is useful, but remember it is still worth putting something away so you can build up a retirement pot.

 It may be hard to work out how much you should be contributing without the help of an adviser as a pension is just one product.
 An adviser can take a more holistic look at your finances and provide cashflow tools that estimate how much retirement income you may require as part of a wider financial planning process that looks at all your assets, savings and your goals.

+If you have a pot you wish to consolidate, then it would be wise to check out PensionBee, as the costs and features are similar.
 If you are comfortable setting and monitoring goals yourself and have an idea of how much you are willing to contribute and what you will need when you retire then Penfold could be right for you, especially if you have old pension pots that you could consolidate.
-That being said, anyone looking for a provider that can handle the drawdown process may want to take a look at PensionBee.

 Looking for a financial adviser near you?